Updated: May 2019

-Disclaimer as of 01/05/2018: I think it is best if we are perfectly honest with you about how our current travel blog performs.
+Disclaimer as of 05/05/2019: I think it is best if we are perfectly honest with you about how our current travel blog performs.
 That way, you know more about us and understand why you can trust our advice.
-At the moment, Adventure In You gets over 500,000 visitors and generates around $15,000 USD every month.
-Also, through this article and other resources, we’ve helped over 10,000 people get started on their blogging journey!
+At the moment, Adventure In You gets over 500,000 visitors and generates around $20,000 USD every month.

-Step One: Picking a Good Travel Blog Name
+Step One: Choosing a Niche and Travel Blog Name